jmgiorgi-10/Stock-App/README.md

 ./init_kafka.sh
 ```

-This will initialize a Kafka server on localhost:9020, and create a topic called stock-events.
+This will initialize a Kafka server with Zookeeper on localhost:9020, and creates (for now) a single topic named stock-events.

+## Next Steps ##

+### 1. Try other models (e.g. online lstm)

+### 2. Apache airflow orchestration of model fitting Full Extraction, Transformation, Load (ETL) pipeline ###

+The next step in the data pipeline is to use apache airflow to refresh our database and refit the model after a certain amount of new datapoints are available.
-The ETL data pipeline, which uses Apache Kafka, Airflow and a PostgreSQL database, allows us to scale and manage our application across a distributed system.
+The ETL data pipeline also provides the option to scale and manage our application across a distributed system.

 ![ETL Pipeline](ETL%20pipeline.png)